kiranbakale/AMI-Readme/docs/environment_configure.md

 - `vars.yml` - Contains all main config specific to the environment such as connection details, component settings, passwords, etc...

-### Environment config - `vars.yml`
+#### Environment config - `vars.yml`

-Starting with the main environment config file, `vars.yml`, which should be **saved alongside the Dynamic Inventory file**, e.g. `ansible/inventories/<env_name>`.
+Starting with the main environment config file, `vars.yml`, which should be **saved in the same folder as the Dynamic Inventory file**, e.g. `ansible/environments/<env_name>/inventory`.
 This is important as Ansible will load this file alongside the Dynamic Inventory file at runtime to get all the variables.

 Here's an example of the file with all standard config and descriptions below.
 Items in `<>` brackets need to be replaced with your config.
 It's worth noting that this is config for a standard install and further variables may be required for more advanced deployments, where applicable we detail these under the relevant section in our [Advanced docs sections](environment_advanced.md).